How-tos

 1. Run the command below to create a Kong Authorizer service with the following parameters:

-• Service name: kong-authorizer
+• Service name: `kong-authorizer``

-• Namespace: acp-kong-authorizer
+• Namespace: cl-kong-authorizer

 • ${CLIENT_ID}, ${CLIENT_SECRET}, ${ISSUER_URL} - Authorizer Client ID, Client Secret, and Issuer URL which you can retrieve from Cloudentity having created the authorizer.

-The issuerURL argument should point to the issuer URL of your Kong Authorizer client application created within the System workspace of your tenant.
-You can find the issuer URL in the Settings view for your authorizer.
 If you are using a vanity domain for your Cloudentity tenant and it is impossible to retrieve the tenant’s and server’s identifier from the URL, provide values for the tenantID and serverID parameters in addition to issuerURL.

 Example without vanity domains: